Vizzuality/foodscapes/ENV_VARS.md

 - `TILER_FOODSCAPES_COG_FILENAME` (string, optional, default is
-  `foodscapes_stack_cog_lzw.tif`): the filename part of the absolute file path where the core Cloud-Optimized GeoTIFF (COG) file used by the tiler service can be read from; the full path will is assembled by prepending the path of the folder on the container's local filesystem where the file will be `ADD`-ed during the build of the container image and where TiTiler will read it when processing requests.
+  `foodscapes_stack_cog_lzw.tif`): the filename part of the absolute file path where the core Cloud-Optimized GeoTIFF (COG) file used by the tiler service can be read from; the full path is assembled by prepending the path of the folder on the container's local filesystem where the file will be `ADD`-ed during the build of the container image and where TiTiler will read it when processing requests.
 - `TILER_ROOT_PATH` (string, optional, default is None): when the tiler service